-The Yamaha NS-10 launched in 1978 and since then, modern pop recording has never been the same.
+The Yamaha NS-10 launched in 1978 and since then, some might say that modern pop recording was never the same.

-To put it simply, if your mix sucks, the Yamaha NS-10 will tell you.
-Having been used by diverse artists in hip hop, rock, and pop to test their production sound, it has been a crucial part of the formation of contemporary mainstream music sound.
+To put it simply, if your mix sucked, the Yamaha NS-10 will tell you.
+Having been used by artists across hip hop, rock, and pop to test their production sound, the Yamaha NS-10 was once a crucial part of the formation of the mainstream music sound.

-The midrange response is also open so much that it brings out the frequencies considered by audio experts to be “the worst-sounding and most problematic to the human ear”.
+The midrange response of a set of NS-10 speakers is also open so much that it brings out the frequencies considered by audio experts to be “the worst-sounding and most problematic to the human ear”.
 The value of this to a production engineer is that the weaknesses of a recording are instantly revealed, challenging the listener to compensate in the mix in other ways.

 Many independent producers depend on them to be able to develop and orchestrate recordings that can compete with what else is being played on radio.

-This piece of gear is classic, yes, but it is polarizing.
-Many professionals use them, many don’t.
+While the original Yamaha NS-10 was a classic piece of gear, it was also polarizing.
+Many professionals use them and many don’t.
 Many independent producers depend on them to be able to develop and orchestrate recordings that can compete with what else is being played on radio.